trainman419/namniart.com/_posts/2020-06-01-linux-multicast.markdown

 the configured IP addresses and either ask the user to pick one, or join the multicast group on all of them.
 Luckily, you can join multiple multicast groups on the same socket, so this isn't too hard to manage.

+You can do this in python with the following code (using psutil to detect interfaces):

     import socket
     import psutil